krista-koivisto/make-csr-btusb/INSTRUCTIONS.md

 make EXTRAVERSION=$(grep "EXTRAVERSION = " "/lib/modules/`uname -r`/build/Makefile" | awk '{print $3}') modules_prepare
 ```

-If you don't want to try to get your EXTRAVERSION or if you run into trouble finding it, you can alternative load the module using `--force-vermagic` later.
+If you don't want to try to get your EXTRAVERSION or if you run into trouble finding it, you can alternatively load the module using the `--force-vermagic` modprobe switch later.

 ## 4. Compiling